 Obtaining a work permit

-The biggest consequence of this job change will be that Europeans will now fall into the category of Brazilians, Argentines, Russians, Japanese etc. Obtaining a work permit will therefore be required, according to the international involvement of each player with the National Team. of his home country.
-How does this translate to real?
-Leicester would not have been able to have the 2015 of N'Golf Kandy in this case, since he was playing in Caen and had no international involvement in any National League.
-And the same would probably or will probably be the case in a bunch of other similar cases.
+The biggest consequence of this job change will be that the Europeans will fall into the category where the Brazilians, Argentines, Russians, Japanese, etc. are now, ie a work permit will be required, according to the international participation of each player with the National team of his homeland.
+How does this really translate?
+With the fact that Leicester could not in this case have made N'Golo Cande their own in 2015, since he was playing in Caen and had no international participation in any National team.
+And the same would be true or will probably be true in a bunch of other similar cases.

 By a rough calculation, the 350 is close to getting players to this status in England and Scotland and this will bring huge and historic rearrangements to the club's balance of power.
 But mostly it will negatively change all the Premier League data, which if all of the above will have nothing to do with this era of "golden cows" currently experiencing.

 In the first phase, the Premier will compete with the FA over this issue of 12 foreigners, which is also due to the case of the opportunities that the natives do not get (s.s .: Probably the most basic cause of Brexit in all of them. labor sectors).
 There are already some signs that after negotiations the former will be able to secure some favorable working conditions for the "Community", but there is a more general discussion about the employment status of all professions and Europeans working on the Island or vice versa (in .s .: what will happen with the existing contracts and what with the planning of the teams;)

 So it may be a football world that does not listen to and identify with the rest of society, living in a golden dust, but most likely it will not be left untouched by this whole situation.
 How the Premier will be able to mitigate the damage, how to save her throne and whether there will be variables and exemptions is something to be seen shortly.
 No one knows yet how "soft" or "hard" the British will leave Europe and can even manage at football level to keep important data secured now.